-These proposed amendments are largely in response to law changes from the 2018 Legislative Session.
-The Department needs to ensure that its rules are properly updated.
-Updates to deductibility of vacation pay and pensions, as well as the way in which the Department handles fraudulent overpayments and offsets, are addressed by these amendments.
-Provisions for the implementation and administration of voluntary shared work will assist the Department in adding efficiency and clarity to this program for the benefit of employers and workers.
-The Department needs to have administrative rules that address these changes.
+These proposed amendments are largely in response to law changes from 2018 Iowa Acts, House File 2321 and House File 2493.
+The Department needs to ensure its rules are properly updated and address these changes.
+Updates to deductibility of vacation pay and pensions, as well as the way in which the Department handles fraudulent overpayments and offsets, are made by these amendments.
+The additional rules for the implementation and administration of voluntary shared work will assist the Department in adding efficiency and clarity to the Voluntary Shared Work Program for the benefit of employers and employees.

 After analysis and review of this rule making, no impact on jobs has been found.

 Any person who believes that the application of the discretionary provisions of this rule making would result in hardship or injustice to that person may petition the Department for a waiver of the discretionary provisions, if any.

 Any interested person may submit written comments concerning this proposed rule making.
 Written comments in response to this rule making must be received by the Department no later than 4:30 p.m.on October 1, 2019.
 Comments should be directed to:

 Iowa Department of Workforce Development

 No public hearing is scheduled at this time.
 As provided in Iowa Code section 17A.4(1)"b," an oral presentation regarding this rule making may be demanded by 25 interested persons, a governmental subdivision, the Administrative Rules Review Committee, an agency, or an association having 25 or more members.

 The Administrative Rules Review Committee, a bipartisan legislative committee which oversees rule making by executive branch agencies, may, on its own motion or on written request by any individual or group, review this rule making at its regular monthly meeting or at a special meeting.
 The Committee's meetings are open to the public, and interested persons may be heard as provided in Iowa Code section 17A.8(6).